-This course will give the student the knowledge and understanding of the discipline of urology, with emphasis on collecting, processing and testing urine specimens our field.
-Credit Hrs: 1
+Credit Hrs: 1 This course will give the student the knowledge and understanding of the discipline of urology, with emphasis on collecting, processing and testing urine specimens include billing, collections, accounting and taxes.
+Basic organizational designs of the medical office will be covered.